Brooke Satchwell: Career

 Satchwell started acting in 1994, when a casting agent suggested she model in a few television advertisements.
 She also appeared in the ABC Television musical Harriet.
 After she had completed work on an advertisement for Just Jeans, a make-up artist advised Satchwell to get an agent.
 A year later she successfully auditioned for the role of Anne Wilkinson in the daily television soap opera Neighbours.
 Satchwell decided to leave Neighbours after three years, as she wanted a change.
-She filmed her final scenes in December 1999 and they aired in April 2000.
+She filmed her final scenes in December 1999, and they aired in April 2000.
 After Neighbours, Satchwell filmed a small role in the independent film Radio Samurai.
 She also relocated to Sydney to appear in a production of The Caribbean Tempest at the Royal Botanic Garden alongside Alex Dimitriades and Bill Hunter.
 Television roles in Water Rats, White Collar Blue, and Tripping Over followed.

 After an appearance on The Panel, Satchwell was later invited back as a panellist.
 She modelled for Pantene and was signed to act as their brand ambassador in 2004.
+Since 2006, Satchwell has presented a number of episodes of the children's television show Play School.
 She received her first lead role in a film in Subdivision, which was released in cinemas on 20 August 2009.
-In 2012, Satchwell joined the cast of drama series Packed to the Rafters as Frankie, an electrician and employee of Dave Rafter.
-In 2013, she became a regular panellist on celebrity gossip / comedy show Dirty Laundry Live.
+In 2012, Satchwell joined the cast of the drama series Packed to the Rafters as Frankie, an electrician and employee of Dave Rafter.
+In 2013, she became a regular panellist on the celebrity gossip/comedy show Dirty Laundry Live.
 That same year, Satchwell joined the cast of Wonderland as lawyer Grace Barnes.
 After three seasons, Wonderland was cancelled due to falling ratings.

-In 2014, Satchwell made a guest appearance on sketch comedy series Black Comedy, as Tiffany.
+In 2014, Satchwell made a guest appearance on the sketch comedy series Black Comedy as Tiffany.
 She reprised the character in the second series in 2016.
 She also appeared in the Jack Irish series.
 2018 saw Satchwell make guest appearances on Hughesy, We Have a Problem, and the SBS drama Dead Lucky.
 She also plays Ally, the girlfriend of hit-man Ray Shoesmith, in the black comedy-drama Mr Inbetween.
 Towards the end of the year, Satchwell replaced Jane Harber as team captain for the second season of comedy panel show Show Me the Movie!.

 Satchwell plays park ranger Miranda Gibson, the estranged daughter of Laura Gibson (Sigrid Thornton), in the revival series of SeaChange.
 Satchwell almost missed the casting call, as she was moving house.
-Filming for SeaChange and the second season of Mr Inbetween took place concurrently, necessitating frequently flying between Sydney and various coastal locations.
+Filming for SeaChange and the second season of Mr Inbetween took place concurrently, necessitating frequent flights between Sydney and various coastal locations.

-In 2024, Satchwell appeared in SBS series Triple Oh!.
+In 2024, Satchwell appeared in the SBS series Triple Oh!.
+She plays the lead in the 2026 Stan drama series Dear Life, for which she won the 2026 Logie Award for Best Lead Actress in a Drama.

-She has appeared in a number of episodes of children's television show Play School.